ace280/MIMUL_SAM_pirolease/README.md

 ### Calling FastSAM or PerSAM on their own

 - Enabling the user to call pirolease to perform single tasks is inted
-- Due to time constraints this feature is no implemented yet.
+- Due to time constraints this feature is not implemented yet.

 ## Known issues